martinbuberl/martinbuberl.github.io/docs/_posts/2020-04-13-stream-from-raspberry-pi-to-amazon-kinesis.md

 <h3 id="setup-kvssink" class="has-permalink">Setup kvssink<a class="permalink" title="Permalink" href="#setup-kvssink">#</a></h3>

-- We need to adjust the path so that Gstreamer can refer to `libgstkvssink.so`, which is the actual kvssin (final destination of the pipeline) to send video to the Producer SDK:
+We need to adjust the path so that Gstreamer can refer to `libgstkvssink.so`. **kvssink** is the sink (final destination of the pipeline) to send video to the Producer SDK.

+- You can do that by running the following commands:

 ```
 $ export LD_LIBRARY_PATH=/home/pi/Downloads/amazon-kinesis-video-streams-producer-sdk-cpp/kinesis-video-native-build/downloads/local/lib:$LD_LIBRARY_PATH